Peking (ship): Museum ship in New York

 Arethusa II was retired in 1974 and sold to Jack Aron as Peking, for the South Street Seaport Museum in New York City, where she remained for the next four decades.
-However, the Seaport NYC did not see Peking as part of its long-term operational plans, and was planning to send the vessel to the scrap yard.
+However, the Seaport NYC did not see Peking as part of its long-term operational plans, and was planning to send the vessel to the scrapyard.
 A 2012 offer to return the ship to Hamburg, where she was originally built, as a gift from the city of New York, was contingent upon raising an endowment in Germany to ensure the preservation of the vessel.

 Return to Germany

 In November 2015 the Maritim Foundation purchased the ship for US$100.
 Peking is intended to become part of the German Port Museum (Deutsches Hafenmuseum) at Schuppen 52 in Hamburg for which €120 million of federal funds would be provided.
 She was taken to Caddell Drydock, Staten Island, on 7 September 2016, to spend the winter.
 On 14 July 2017 she was loaded on the deck of the semi-submersible heavy-lift ship for transport across the Atlantic, at a cost of some €1 million, arriving at Brunsbüttel on 30 July 2017.